erik-adelbert/aoc/2022/README.md

 You'll see much more wizardry in this program than I intended at first.
 But the first iteration of this program was running in the 150ms realm, drowning in map accesses...
 Then I decided to translate and resize the world to fit it into a byte array: 50ms.

 Casually talking about this challenge with a friend, he was telling me about is plan to solve part2 by mapping hollows instead of walls.
 Thinking of it, I realised that this world aisles would *always be the same* and *easy to compute*.
-I divised right away a slicing mechanism: an AABB defines the rectangle of interest where the action is.
+I devised right away a slicing mechanism: an AABB defines the rectangle of interest where the action is.
 Having cut more than 50% of the world space, I was getting
 there: 15ms.

 Finally, I added DFS backtracking to sand grains motion: I ended up assembling a nice dfs iterator.